CMLPlatform/ramascene/docs/source/deployment.rst

 It is advised to read these guides.
 See the next sections for an example to get started quickly.

+Please refer to our repository for downloading the raw data, see README.md.

 Install Redis [message broker] for Django Channels websocket support
 ====================================================================